nitinsaimajji/TripAdvisor_streamed_dataset/readme.md

-### Experiments are already performed on part-2 on the places belonging to karnataka state.
+### Experiments are already performed  on the places belonging to karnataka state.(part 2)